We are privately owned and not affiliated or endorsed by any government agency.

 • Pensions (including government and foreign pensions).

 Remember that your child may also be eligible for disability benefits.
-If your child developed a disability under the age of 22, they may be eligible to collect SSDI benefits.
-This is considered a “child’s benefit” because the amount they will be eligible to collect is based on your earnings.
+If your child developed a disability before age 22, they may be eligible to receive SSDI benefits.
+This is considered a “child’s benefit” because the amount they can receive is based on your earnings.

 • Blood disorders (bone marrow failure, hemophilia, and sickle cell anemia).